BartekStok/ML-rock-paper-scissors/README.md

 ## Usage

-1. First go to `settings.py` and set path to pictures folders.
+1. First go to `settings.py` and set path to picture folders.
 Then set names for labels.
 Folders must be named just like the labels to recognize.
 Lastly choose size of picture.
 2. Go to `preprocess.py` and run the program.
 Be aware that all pictures